 Dr. Kore Nissenson Glied holds a doctorate in clinical psychology from Rutgers University.
-She has been in private practice in New York City since 2010, where she focuses on the treatment of anxiety, depression, insomnia, and stress due to a wide range of issues including past history of trauma, pregnancy, and relationship issues.
+She has been in private practice in New York City since 2010.
+She helps adults manage anxiety, OCD, depression, insomnia, and stress.
+She also works with people dealing with challenges related to past trauma, pregnancy, relationships, and other life transitions.

 Dr. Glied received a BA from Carleton College in Minnesota.
 After receiving her doctorate in Clinical Psychology from Rutgers University in 2006 where she focused on the treatment of anxiety, she completed an internship at Montefiore Medical Center, and a post-doctoral fellowship at NYU specializing in the treatment of adults with a history of childhood abuse.